Exact Dimensionality Selection for Bayesian PCA: Conclusion

 \section{Conclusion}

 PCA is more of a descriptive and exploratory tool than a model.
 Therefore, no unique dimension selection method should be uniquely preferred -- sometimes, very relevant information may actually lie within the \emph{last} PCs \citep[section 3.4]{jolliffe2002principal}.

 However, PCA's ubiquity in the statistical world makes necessary the search for guidance procedures to help the practitioner choose the number of PCs.
 This need is even more critical when the data are scarce or particularly expensive.
 Our work, by deviating from usually adopted asymptotic settings, is a step in that direction.
 Regarding future work, our exact computation of model posterior probabilities may be used to perform Bayesian model averaging \citep{hoeting1999bayesian} in predictive contexts.
-Potential applications could involve principal component regression \citep[chap.
-8]{jolliffe2002principal}, image denoising \citep{deledalle2011image}, or deep learning \citep{pcanet}.
+Potential applications could involve principal component regression \citep[Chapter 8]{jolliffe2002principal}, image denoising \citep{deledalle2011image}, or deep learning \citep{pcanet}. {In that context, potential drawbacks of approaches based on the marginal likelihood (like ours or the Laplace approximations) would be that they can suffer importantly from model misspecification, and that they might not be optimal for predictive purposes.}

 As a concluding note, this work comes as an illustration that exactly computing the marginal likelihood is sometimes easier than expected.
 Although both recent asymptotic approximations \citep{drton2017} and the MCMC arsenal \citep{friel2012estimating} are well-equipped to deal with marginal likelihoods, we argue, like \cite{lin2009marginal}, that finding exact expressions is an important task that should not be deemed untractable too hastily.